BRANDING & ART DIRECTION

 footprint-cover-1920×512-1

 The campaign was initially well-received by the audience, earned several marketing industry awards (Hermes, eSource, etc.), and became the model for similar efforts by other energy utilities.
 But unfortunately Project Footprint was a victim of COVID-era budget cuts.
-At the time of this writing, Project Footprint survives in a more modest form, primarily thanks to the passion and effort of AJ Halagao at HEI.
+At the time of this writing, Project Footprint survives in a more modest form, primarily thanks to the passion and drive of AJ Halagao at HEI.

 Back to top Arrow